FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 The contributions from you and the Company are used to buy units in your chosen investment funds.
 The number and value of these units determine the size of your Retirement Account.
 The day-to-day price of the units moves in lines with the value of the fund’s investments; therefore the value of your Retirement Account could go up or down, depending on investment returns.

+You can choose the Default investment strategy, if you prefer not to be involved in day-to-day investment decisions.
+Currently this is the option that over 90% of members use.
 Alternatively, if you don’t think the Default strategy is appropriate for your circumstances and you would like to manage your Retirement Account more actively, you can choose to invest in one or more of 10 'Self Select' funds that have been made available by the Trustees.

 No, you cannot invest in both at the same time.
 If you choose the Default strategy, 100% of your Retirement Account must be invested in this way.